CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 ### Markup

-Markup examples shold be written in a separate plain `.html` file, relative to the SCSS file:
+Markup examples should be written in a separate `example.html` file, which should be located in the same directory as the SCSS docs file:

 ```
 Markup: Button.example.html